chrishic/AWS-certs/professional/solutions-architect/README.md

 * Pay attention to qualifying clauses
 	- e.g. "most cost effective" or "will best fulfill"
 * Eliminate obviously wrong answers to narrow the selection of possible right answers.

+## Important Concepts

+* Disaster recovery
+	- Understand RTO, RPO
+	- Understand the difference between each type and what each offers with respect to RTO/RPO
+		- Pilot light
+		- Warm standby esp. pilot light, warm standby w.r.t RTO and RPO)
+* Cloud migration
+	- Make sure you understand the difference between:
+		- re-host
+		- re-platform
+		- re-architect

 ## Domains